HVMS/Multi_Trivia_Game/README.md

-# Trivia Titans Game
+# Trivia Titans Gam

-## Introduction

-"Trivia Titans" is an online trivia game platform designed to foster collaborative learning and engagement.
+- "Trivia Titans" is an online trivia game platform designed to foster collaborative learning and engagement.
 The initiative is designed for fans of trivia who compete in real-time quizzes in teams.
   Along with other crucial features, the system includes user identification, profile administration, team management, and interactive gameplay.

 ## Technology Stack